michigan-traffic-lab/TeraSim/README.md

 ## Known Limitation
 1. CARLA Server Crashes: This is an inherent issue within CARLA.
 If it happens, restart CARLA along with any related processes.
-2. Vehicle Jittering in CARLA: This occurs due to TeraSim's low update frequency (10Hz) combined with the asynchronous stepping in co-simulation.
-3. Traffic Light Co-Simulation: Currently, traffic light synchronization between TeraSim and CARLA is not supported.
-However, you can still access traffic light status from TeraSim and utilize it in your algorithms without visual representation in CARLA.
-4. Bicycle and Pedestrian Co-Simulation: Support for co-simulating bicycles and pedestrians between TeraSim and CARLA is not available at the moment.
-We plan to introduce this feature in the future.

 ## Developer